Anisha7366/WiDS-5.0-midterm/README.md

 **3. Modular shape estimator**

    1. method: the code was refactored to be modular.
-A function was made which accepts the function/ predicate as argument. (generating points within the bounds and calculating area using monte carlo methods)
+A function was made which accepts the function/ predicate as argument. (generating points within the bounds and calculating area using monte carlo integration)

    2. function 1: Circle(standard pi estimation)--> x** 2+y** 2<1 true area=pi